 Assault is located in Section 22.01 of the Texas Penal Code.
 Assault is one of the most complicated statutes in the Texas Penal Code.
 This is because there are different kinds of assault and many different penalties.
 There is simple assault and aggravated assault, which is a more severe kind of assault.
 There is assault by choking.
 There is assault that depends on who the victim is, like assault family violence or assault of a public servant.
-The Texas Legislature has altered it so many times that the statute reads like a patchwork mess.
+The Texas Legislature has changed the law many times, and the result is that the law is a patchwork mess.
 To oversimplify things, there are essentially three ways to assault someone in Texas.
 These three kinds of assault are at the root of all assault charges.
 Here are the three basic ways to commit an assault:

 Assault and battery is a phrase that is often used, and there are laws in many states on battery.
 What some states refer to as battery is just called assault in Texas.
 There is no criminal law on battery in Texas.
 The basic criminal statute on assault considers basically three different kinds of assault.
-The most commonly charged kind of assault is bodily injury (ABI).
+The most commonly charged kind of assault is bodily injury or ABI.
 The assault law also considers threatening another person with imminent bodily injury, and causing physical contact.
 Here is the language from the statute on the three kinds of assault:

 As I noted above, assault bodily injury is the most commonly charged kind of assault.
 Assault with bodily injury is simply the kind of assault that occurs most often.
 Someone gets physical with someone else, and somebody calls the police.
 This is the most common scenario that is iterated throughout police reports.
 Assault bodily injury is a class A misdemeanor.
 A class A misdemeanor has some teeth to it.
 Class A and B misdemeanors will be set in County Criminal Courts or County Courts at Law.
 Class C misdemeanors are handled at the municipal level.
 If possible, it is very important to try and avoid a conviction.
 A conviction for an assault charge can negatively impact your life in a multitude of ways.
 A class A misdemeanor means that a conviction carries a potential range of punishment of up to a year in jail and up to a $4,000 fine.
 Threatening someone with bodily injury and causing offensive contact are Class C misdemeanors.
 Class C misdemeanors carry no potential jail time and carry a fine not to exceed $500.

 Who is the Alleged Victim?